timaschew/comdirect/README.md

   - if there is no valid refresh token you need to open a browser and do the TAN challenge (scan picture and and enter a TAN)
   - if access token is expired but refresh token is valid a new access token is created
 - load the account id automatically in order to allow you to fetch account transactions
-- auto refresh (update the refresh token automatically every 15 minutes)
+- auto refresh (update the refresh token automatically every 19 minutes, before it will expire)
-- automatically save new access and refresh token and automatically inject them
+- automatically save new access token, refresh token, request id and session id and automatically inject them
 - mask sensitive output in the optional logs (client secret, pin/password, acces token, refresh token)
 - reformat `remittanceInfo` in the transactions (remove `01`, `02`, etc. and split into an array of chunks)
 - persist data (refresh token, account id, etc.) optionally to run your script again without doing the TAN challenge after it has terminated